All Episodes

 They're the ones that make sure it remains offensive.

-They want to wipe it out.
+They want to wipe it out and so forth.

-I'm glad you called Robert.
+I'm glad you called, Robert.

 Thanks much.